Jom the photographer's guide to better

 By the time we shoot for real, we are ready and psyched!

-The next step is selecting the best 50, printing a proof sheet, and some free retouching to remove any stray hairs, skin blemishes etc.
+The next step is selecting the best 50, and some free retouching to remove any stray hairs, skin blemishes etc.

-In just one visit you leave with your printed proofs, 2 professional prints
+In just one visit you leave with 2 professional prints

 (of one retouched shot) and a CD with all shots on it in high rez and low rez.